Why It Works

 It makes a fine lunch, but it is an even better dinner, perfect for those nights when all you have is eggs in the refrigerator and you don't want to cook anything complicated.
 A bowl of rice, some kimchi or other kind of pickled vegetable, and you've got a grand weeknight meal.

-- Small bundle of flowering garlic chives (1.5 oz), sliced thinly (optional, see note)
+Small bundle of flowering garlic chives (1.5 oz), sliced thinly (optional, see notes)

 In a medium mixing bowl, beat eggs along with sliced flowering garlic chives (if using) and salt until thoroughly mixed.